TUDDUMDEBBA/RATS/README.md

 # RATS
 All  paid rats for free

-this is my collction of PAID RATS and i am not the creator of this tools
+this is my collction of PAID RATS and FREE RATS

+i am not the creator of this tools

 #I AM NOT RESPONSIBLE FOR MISSUSE OF THESE TOOLS